- Meet unique tribal groups and learn about their cultures

 - Danakil Depression

-Simien Mountains National Park is a premier hiking destination with dramatic scenery and is home to the Walia ibex and gelada baboon.
+Simien Mountains National Park is a premier hiking destination with dramatic scenery and home to the Walia ibex and gelada baboon.

 Fasil Ghebbi in the city of Gondar is renowned for its fairy-tale castles and intricately decorated churches built by Emperor Fasil in the 17th century.